GoogleCloudPlatform/cluster-toolkit/community/modules/file-system/nfs-server/README.md

 [vm-instance](../../../../modules/compute/vm-instance/README.md) and SchedMD
 community modules that create compute VMs.

-For more information on this and other network storage options in the Cloud HPC Toolkit, see the extended [Network Storage documentation](../../../../docs/network_storage.md).
+For more information on this and other network storage options in the Cluster Toolkit, see the extended [Network Storage documentation](../../../../docs/network_storage.md).

 > **_WARNING:_** This module has only been tested against the HPC centos7 OS